FDE Toolkit · JDs Decoded

 Where you would fit — the full seniority distribution, on a real ladder

 FDE is not a junior title.
-Across the postings that disclose seniority the mix skews mid-to-senior — Senior + Lead is now 38% of disclosed roles — and both comp and customer ownership scale with the rung.
-Each band below carries its own posted pay range, so this is also the answer to "what does it pay" — the same level-by-level view the Career Map shows as pay-by-level.
+Across the 947 postings that state a level, the mix skews mid-to-senior: Senior and Leadership together are 45% of them, and both comp and customer ownership scale with the rung.
+Each band below carries its own posted pay, so this is also the answer to "what does it pay".
+It is the same level-by-level view the Career Map shows as pay-by-level.

 Languages Cloud & infra AI / LLM Engineering practice